Ph.D. (by Practice): Filmmakers with Disabilities and Creative Expression in Contemporary, Urban India

 - Phase 4: Documentary Release and Research Impact (Screenings, Discussions, Workshops and Talks): Ongoing (November 2021 – December 2023)

 This research adopts a multi-methodological, interdisciplinary approach.
 It uses a mix of visual ethnography interview techniques, participatory research and film production to explore its research questions.

-Through the production process and screenings of the film, the project intends to garner national and international interest and eventually organise an advisory group.
-This will be in India and aims to create future inclusive opportunities for people with disabilities in audio-visual media production.
+Through the production process and screenings of the film, the project intends to garner national and international interest and eventually organise an advisory group based in India.
 This will consist of diverse stakeholders and work towards a policy engagement pathway in India.
-It also aims to connect and contribute to the ongoing discussion on filmmaking by people with disabilities across the world and especially, in the global south.
+The aim will be to create future inclusive opportunities for people with disabilities in audio-visual media production, to connect collaborators across abilities, and to contribute to the currently topical discussions on diversity and filmmaking in the world from disability and global south perspectives.